ftobon/steam-classes/air-sled.md

 **Construction**

 The first step is to transfer the dimensions from the plans [PDF download](https://github.com/ftobon/steam-classes/raw/master/images/air-sled/air-sled-dimensions.pdf) (PDF dowload) to the foamboard.
-The plans are drawn to maximise the use of material an minimize the number of cuts.
+The plans are drawn to maximize the use of material an minimize the number of cuts.
 This step only requires pencil and ruler.

 ![air sled dimensions](https://raw.githubusercontent.com/ftobon/steam-classes/master/images/air-sled/air-sled-dimensions.jpg)
 ![air sled dimensions](https://raw.githubusercontent.com/ftobon/steam-classes/master/images/air-sled/air-sled-16.jpg)